 You can also request to have the debt validated; you have to make the request within 30 days of the initial letter sent by the creditor and then the debt collector has to furnish you with proof the debt is valid.
 All written communication with a debt collector should be sent via certified mail with a return receipt.

 Harassment and Abuse

-If you think that a debt collector has violated the FDCPA, you have the right to sue.
-If you win, the collector can be ordered to pay you damages of up to $1,000 plus attorney's fees and court costs.
+In most cases, the debt collector can be ordered to pay you damages of up to $1,000 plus attorney's fees and court costs.
 You can also report the debt collector to your state attorney general's office or the Federal Trade Commission.
-Calling on a Sunday isn't a violation, though, unless you've written the collector and asked him to stop calling you.
+Calling on a Sunday isn't a FDCPA violation, though, unless you've written to the collector and asked him to stop calling you.

 Melinda Hill Sineriz has been writing professionally for over 10 years.
 She worked as an editorial assistant for Forward Movement Publications in Cincinnati, Ohio.
 She wrote for several years for allmusic.com and edited and wrote a chapter for a book with Wooster Press.
 She graduated from Miami University in Ohio with a Bachelor of Arts in English.
 She has a master's degree in teaching.